 - Reducing the number of in-person meetings and events taking place on campus this semester.

 Similarly, social distancing requirements in the dining halls and the library mean we need to make other indoor spaces available to students for eating, studying and participating in online classes.
-We have designated many classrooms and other spaces that are not being used for classroom instruction this fall as drop-in space for students to use for these activities.
+We have designated many classrooms and other spaces that are not being used for classroom instruction as drop-in space for students to use for these activities.

 These spaces will have new occupancies posted to assure that social distancing is maintained.
 In order to assure these spaces are available for all students this semester, they may not be reserved.